StarNetTz/VisualStudioDDDTemplates/README.md

 3. Add new StarnetDDD Aggregate Tests item to Solution.Domain.Tests project
 4. Replace _DOMAIN_ marker with SolutionName

-NCrunch is recomemnded for live tests.
-Exclude integration tests.
+NCrunch is recommended for live tests.
+Remember to exclude integration tests.
 You will need to provide servicestack licence and NSBus license.xml files as needed.